Cookies & Cups > Recipes > Cookies > Perfect Spritz Cookies

 • Press the cookies.
 Transfer about a cup of dough at a time to the cookie press.
 Press cookies onto a baking sheet lined with parchment paper.

 • Bake.
-Bake for 6-7 minutes, until lightly golden on the edges.
+Bake at 375ºF for 6-7 minutes, until lightly golden on the edges.
 Transfer to a wire rack to cool.

 • Make the icing.
 Whisk together the powdered sugar and milk.
-Dip the cops of the cookies into the glaze and top with sprinkles if desired.
-Allow to set completely before storing.
+Dip the tops of the cookies in the glaze and top with sprinkles if desired.
+Allow the glaze to set completely before storing.

-How Do I Get My Spritz Cookie Dough Not To Stick To the Cookie Press?
+Why Is My Spritz Cookie Dough Sticking to the Cookie Press?

 I have made peace with this.
-As I have tweaked the dough recipe, I have found that the drier you make the dough, the more crumbly the cookie.
-And with a crumbly cookie, you don’t always get a perfectly shaped cookie.
-It’s a fine line folks!
+As I have tweaked the dough recipe, I have found that the drier you make the dough, the more crumbly the cookies.
+The more crumbly the cookies, the less likely they are to hold their shape.

-There are so many ways to customize your spritz cookies.
+There are so many ways to customize this spritz cookies recipe.
 Here are a few ideas.

 • Add some color.
 Feel free to add a few drops of food coloring to your spritz cookie dough.
 I like to do this around the holidays with red and green.